 - Click Save.

-After USM Anywhere completes a successful connection to the ServiceNow instance and the APIs, this tab displays icons in the Health column for the AlienApp.
+After USM Anywhere completes a successful connection to the ServiceNow instance and the APIs, a icon displays in the Health column.

 If the icon appears, there is a problem with the connection.
 The Message column provides information about the issue.
 Repeat the steps to fix the configuration or troubleshoot your ServiceNow connection.